JaydenMajor/Pages-In-Widgets/README.md

 4 The widget will ask you to select a page and if you want to display the page title 5 Save the content for the selected page will now be included in the widget secti5

+### Install From Git Hub
+1 Download or clone from https://github.com/JaydenMajor/Pages-In-Widgets/
+2 The directoy pagesingwidgets is the you want to zip and upload or paste in you wp-plugins filder 3 From this point on you can follow *Install Via Upload* Step 2 onward.

 ## Frequently Asked Questions
 * **Q** Can this plugin also insert post into widgets
 * **A** Not at this stage but if the feature is requested i can be enabled.